danimaniarqsoft/notes/pages/git.md

 	- `git reset --soft`
 		- ![image.png](../assets/image_1665694489467_0.png)
 - ## git stash
-	- this command copy all the data into de index and the working area ant put it into the stash area
+	- this command copy all the data into de index and the working area ant put it into the stash area and copy
 	- ![image.png](../assets/image_1665696855477_0.png)
 	- Uses
 		- `git stash`